by Tracy Johnson

 A three run home run energizes the crowd, activates fans and changes fortunes.

-Radio needs more 3-run homers.
-We need to recruit and activate avid, passionate and loyal fan bases to love what we do.
-But we can’t just hope for the home run to happen.
-We have to work on it to give them a reason to cheer for us.
+Radio stations need to recruit and activate an avid, passionate and loyal fan base that love what we do.
+And they love home runs.
+But we can’t just hope for a home run to happen.

 Don’t get me wrong.
 Details are important.
-Programmers make sure the music is on target, format clocks adjusted and music beds are just right.
+Programmers need to make sure the music is on target, format clocks adjusted and music beds just right.
 Those are important fundamentals, to be sure.

-Personalities take care to play those informational promos at the proper time and compile pages of topics for the show.
-All of these are good things, too.
+Personalities should take care to hit stop sets at the proper time and prepare for each break in the show.
+These are good things, too.

-But as important as they might be, those details don’t change the outcome of the game.
+But as important as they might be, those details don’t attract attention.
+They allow you to compete, but don’t change the outcome of the game.
 They’re not three run homers.

 It’s The Bert Show taking kids to Disney World each year as part of Bert’s Big Adventure.
-That changes lives.
+The promotion changes lives.
 It’s Jeff and Jer taking a phone call and turning it into a multi-year connection with the community through Becky’s House, a shelter for victims of domestic abuse.

-Or it could be simply finding your One Thing feature and executing it with precision and passion day after day to turn it into a must-listen moment.
+Or it could be simply finding a One Thing feature and executing it with precision and passion day after day to turn it into a must-listen moment.

 Maybe your home run happens each day when developing a segment into a significant moment that is memorable and shareable.
-Or branding one segment each day that sticks with a listener and inspires them to talk about your your station and your show.
+Or branding one segment a day that sticks with a listener and inspires them to talk about the show.
 It’s being passionate to not rest until you prepared a segment to have the potential of being a can’t miss moment every day.

-When that happens, the three run homer resonates far beyond your station reach.
-It extends into your community and the world.
+When that happens, the three run homer resonates far beyond the station’s reach.
+It extends into communities.